The Lower Merion Soccer Club is the result of the merger of four small soccer

 the biggest benefits of having a hotline was enabling the club to record messages

 about whether fields were closed and games canceled due to weather related issues.
+The

 Later, starting on January 1, 1995, when the telephone company area split the 215 area code into two

-by adding the 610 area code, there was a bit of confusion as the hotline continued to be a 215 area code.
+by adding the 610 area code, there was a bit of confusion as the hotline continued to be a 215 area code

 Four years after Joe Hopkins led the LMSC Dragons to the Under 10 State